MAH JONG Daphne Gotlop

 MUSIC TASTERS Hazel Brothers

-Each session will be devoted to a particular genre of classical music – concerto, song, chamber music, choral, solo piano, opera (not necessarily in that order).
-After a brief, non-technical introduction, we will listen to numbers of short extracts which I hope will include some music you are already fond of, and some unfamiliar pieces to whet your appetite to seek out the whole work.
+Another chance to listen to classical music of a different genre each session – concerto, song, chamber music, choral, solo piano, opera.
+After a brief, non-technical introduction, we will listen to a number of short extracts which I hope will include some music you are already fond of, and some unfamiliar pieces to whet your appetite to seek out the whole work.

 MUSIC WORKSHOP Peter Hayden

-(This group has existed for half a century).
-A group of amateurs who have been meeting regularly and have joined U3A in London.
-We meet to play quartets or occasionally quintets etc – Haydn, Mozart, early Beethoven and occasionally Dvořák, Brahms – or even Shostakovich.
-If you wish to join in, please telephone Peter or e-mail: email@example.com
+String Chamber Music Workshop.This group of amateurs has existed for half a century and has joined U3A in London.
+Members meet regularly to play quartets (or occasionally quintets) of Haydn, Mozart, early Beethoven and occasionally Dvořák, Brahms – or even Shostakovich.
+If you wish to join us, please email: firstname.lastname@example.org